Ramblers Scotland director

 Brendan has previously worked with the Ramblers, first as interim director in Scotland during 2017 and more recently as a consultant on major GB-wide programmes.
 Previously, he was director of communications for the Disasters Emergency Committee.

-Helen is Campaigns & Policy Manager for Ramblers Scotland.
-She joined the organisation in 2004 as Access Campaign Officer, working towards the effective implementation of the Land Reform (Scotland) Act 2003, and took on her current role in 2011.
+Helen joined Ramblers Scotland in 2004 as access campaign officer, working towards the effective implementation of the Land Reform (Scotland) Act 2003, and took on her current role in 2011.
 Previously Helen worked for Friends of the Earth Scotland.
 She gained an MSc in Ecological Economics at Edinburgh University in 2003 and before that worked for 13 years as a teacher, trainer and manager in language schools, mainly overseas.
 Helen stepped down as Chair of Scottish Environment LINK in December 2017 after 7 years on the board, and was previously a board member of Transform Scotland for 8 years.

 Before joining Ramblers Scotland as Games Legacy Advisor, Jeannie spent over a decade managing dance, opera, comedy and theatre productions before moving into large scale outdoor event management.
 Latterly she was Practice Development Manager for Children in Scotland for seven years before moving to India to volunteer with a small charity that provides education for neglected children.
 Home again she is delighted to be doing her bit to get Scotland more physically active.
-Since joining Ramblers had she been bitten by the Munro bug and loves nothing more than walking in the wilds of Scotland.
+She loves nothing more than walking in the wilds of Scotland.
 Jeannie became Delivery Officer in 2015.

 Sam joined Ramblers Scotland in March 2019 to work with the young walking groups across Scotland.
 He has a background in outdoor education and outdoor retail, and has a passion for getting people enjoying the outdoors.
 In his own time, he loves walking, running, and mountain biking.